packpaul/chess4net/PosDB/ReadMe.txt

 -S - use statistical prunning in -O or -X generation mode.
 If given only positions that come more than two times in the reference base are added.
 -O - use normal opening lines generation.
 -X - use extended opening lines generation.
+-X+ - use extended opening lines generation.
+Also simple positions are added at the end of lines (works only in main lines).

   Concider 1. e4[2] e5[2] 2.
-Nf3[1] Nc6[2] be the reference base (in brackets amount of times the position comes in the base is indicated).
+Nf3[1] Nc6[2] 3. d4[1] be the reference base (in brackets amount of times the position comes in the base is indicated).
   Let 1. e4 Nc6 2.
-Nf3 e5 be used for base generation.
+Nf3 e5 3. d4 be used for base generation.
   -O -R -S will produce 1. e4 Nc6 only
   -X -R -S will produce 1. e4 Nc6 2.
 Nf3 e5 since e5 has [2] in the reference base Nf3 is added as a linking move too.
+  -X+ -R -S will produce 1. e4 Nc6 2.
+Nf3 e5 3. d4 since d4 will be appended as a simple position.